nanobox-io/nanobox-docs/source/getting-started/install-nanobox/_install-linux.md

 ```

 ### Make the Downloaded Files Executable
-In order for these files to be executable, they must have executable permissions.
-Run to following to give them executable permissions.
+Run the following to grant the downloaded files executable permissions required to run on your system.

 ```bash
 $ chmod +x nanobox